Hello, my name is Karol Liver and this is Pangean Path, my educational hub dedicated to the art of personal development in alignment with nature.

 What is Pangean Path?

-Pangean is my personal project and research hub dedicated to the studies of cognitive intelligence and its expansion, based on human psychology and studies of consciousness.
-My main aim with this project is to provoke a serious educational approach as the main pillar for personal and bio-spiritual expansion and invite the audience to an open, constructive discussion on the health and safety aspects of the above-mentioned work.
+Much like my personal development, my research mainly focuses on the indigenous medicinal practices and healing traditions using plant entheogens for a better understanding of their therapeutic, practical and universal application.
+Pangean mission is to provide its audience with a credible educational content, provoke mature education as the main pillar for personal and spiritual expansion and invite to an open, constructive discussion on the health and safety aspects of the above-mentioned work.
 It also serves as a central hub linking my artistic, spiritual and intellectual connections around the globe.

 What is the spectrum of my public work?

 I provide my audiences with inspirational TALKS on the indigenous Shipibo culture and traditions and discuss and promote health and safety of plant-based medicinal work.
 This aims to help participants to prepare to ceremonies using various entheogens and to understand the broader frames of the above-mentioned work.
 In the recent years I have been present with my talks and workshops on numerous festivals and public spaces including: TEDx Wroclaw (Poland, 2013), NewEarth Festival (Bali, 2017), Conscious Concert Ireland, Body & Soul (Ireland, 2018), Masters of Calm (UK, 2019), GoaDupa (Poland, 2017), Lost Theory (Spain, 2018) and O.Z.O.R.A.
 (Hungary, 2019).
 I also facilitate Mapacho (Sacred Tobacco) lectures and integrative meetings for people who use organic entheogens.

 One of my popular talk, The Voice of Nimea Kaya, approaches work with Ayahuasca from many angles – from the scientific aspects of the medicine to native stories and beliefs to cultural aspects and the nature of icaros.
 You can check out the themes and subjects of my lectures and workshops in the Talks section.